fochoac/devops-demo/README.md

 ### Considerations

-When the developer push to development branch on GitHub, the project must be configure the flow for CI/CD with GitHub Actions.
+When the developer push to the development branch on GitHub, the project must configure the flow for CI/CD with GitHub Actions.

-- Before of execute de deploy stage, IaC must be executed in the cloud.
+- Before executing de deploy stage, IaC must be executed in the cloud.

-For execute the cluster generation, execute the next commands:
+For executing the cluster generation, execute the next commands:

 ```bash
 cd IaC/gke/cluster